alstat/Yunir.jl/docs/src/man/text_alignment.md

 The result of the alignment is a list of groups of reference text indicated by the Arabic character ١, and the target texts indicated by the Arabic character ٢.
 !!! note "Definitions"
-    - *Match*, if the characters of reference and target match, a Alif (i.e., ا) between their rows is placed.
+    - *Match*, if the characters of reference and target did match, a Alif (i.e., ا) between their rows is placed.
     - *Deletion*, if a tatweel (i.e., "ـ") is present in the target text, it means those tatweels represent the deletion of characters from the reference text.
     - *Insertion*, if a tatweel is present in the reference text, it means an insertion of characters was done in the target text.
     - *Mismatch*, if both characters of target and reference texts do not match, a space is inserted between their rows.